This is an old post that, after reading through it again, I’ll update with a newer version of photoshop and an easier way to do this!

-So Danielle asked me if I could share how I made my own chevron pattern in photoshop.
-I was pretty amazed that someone actually reads my blog, so of course I’m granting that wish!
+Danielle asked me if I could share how I made my own chevron pattern in photoshop, so here we go!

 Before we start, let me just point some things out: